-This Icelandic Blue Lagoon has been turned into a geothermal spa, due to the minerals in the water, such as silica and sulphur.
-These mineral rich waters are reputed to help people suffering from skin diseases.
+This Icelandic Blue Lagoon has been turned into a geothermal spa, due to the minerals in the water, such as silica and sulfur.
+These mineral-rich waters are reputed to help people suffering from skin diseases.

 Jigokudani Monkey Park

-The name Jigokudani literally means Hell’s Valley – something with Japanese and hot water springs… can’t find a single one that’s not named hell.
+The name Jigokudani literally means Hell’s Valley — something with Japanese and hot water springs… can’t seem to find a single one that’s not named Hell.